Barryxyz/GarageSaleApp/README.md

 Special Instructions to Run Mobile Application

+- As discussed in the proposal, we have designed our app for iPhone 8 on iOS.
+For best user experience and design, please use the iPhone 8 simulator or an actual iPhone 8.
-NOTE: the formal xCode project for our application is within the directory "FinalProjectiOS".
+- The formal xCode project for our application is within the directory "FinalProjectiOS".
 From the git clone of this project, please cd into that directory in order to run the application.
+- To edit and delete items, go to the “My Profile Page”.
+Under “Your Posted Items”, swiping on each item (from right to left) will show the edit and delete options which will work accordingly.
+- Depending on the size of the list, the initial loading of images from firebase may take a bit of time (possibly, at worst, a couple minutes, depending on how many images there are).
+This is expected.
+Since we are caching the images, loading images after this initial load, however, is very quick.
+- In order to start using the app, please sign up.
+We have also provided a demo account with the following sign in credentials in case you wanted to test the app quickly and forgo the signup process.
+ Username: cy4bv@virginia.edu
+ Password: password
+- Camera does not work well in simulator, as well as location since the simulator is defaulted in San Francisco, whereas most items we post are in the UVA area.
+- A good starting point to see items is to move to Jefferson Park Avenue, Charlottesville, VA, since the majority of our test items were placed around there.

 Final Project Milestone Summary